-For the control and the viral challenges, the nebulizer was filled with the same amount of viral stock (4.02×10^7 TCID50 per ml) and nebulized at a flow rate of 1ml/min.
+For the control and the viral challenges, the nebulizer was filled with the same amount of viral stock (4.02 X 10^7 TCID50 per ml) and nebulized at a flow rate of 1ml/min.
 Nebulizer was driven by untreated local atmospheric air.
-The nebulizer's remaining viral stock volume was weighed after completion to confirm the same amount of viral stock that was nebulized was consistent with the control.
+The nebulizer's remaining viral stock volume was weighed after each completion to confirm the same amount of viral stock that was nebulized.